-1. Familiarize yourself with the Quest program by reading through each page of our website.
-Most of the information you will need is in the public areas of the website, but if you have any additional questions, just email Kerry at email@example.com
+1. Familiarize yourself with the Quest program by reading through the FAQ page and familiarize yourself with our program.
+Most of the information you will need is in the public areas of the website, but if you have any additional questions, just email Kerry at firstname.lastname@example.org

 2. Each Quest Club is independently owned and operated.
 Unlike other programs, Quest is not a 501(c)3 non-profit and is not an organization that you join.
 We simply sell membership subscriptions to our website, similar to purchasing curriculum, where you will find all of our programming materials and a license to use our name in your youth programming.
 Most clubs are owned and operated by a local non-profit such as a church, school, veteran’s organization, etc. as part of their youth programming.
 Having your club operated by a non-profit will provide you with liability insurance, financial oversight, a place to meet, and non-profit status which helps with fundraising.
 Brainstorm organizations in your community that you think would be a good fit with the Quest program.
 Examples might include:

 - Veteran’s Organizations (American Legion, VFW posts, etc.)